hendesi/SwiftTooltipKit/README.md

 - ✅ **Supports all orientations: `.top`, `.right`, `.left`, `.bottom`**
 - ✅ **Automatically chooses a fitting orientation if the selected orientation violates layout constraints**
 - ✅ **Supports the display of text or a custom `UIView`**
-- ✅ **Allows customization of animation, shadow and label properties**
+- ✅ **Allows customization of animation, shadow, label and general properties**

 ## Installation
 Currently SwiftTooltipKit only supports installation via Swift Package Manager.